DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram/create-a-new-chart.md

 1. Drag a shape from the **Org Chart** toolbox group onto the page.

-1. Double click the shape and change its text.
+1. Double click the shape to change its text.

 1. Right click the shape to invoke a context menu.
 Select the **Insert Shape Image...** command.